-ABAG's draft methodology also promotes socioeconomic equity by increasing the types of housing options available in the Bay Area metropolitan region with special significance placed on creating homes affordable to lower-income residents in cities "with high resource areas to promote socioeconomic mobility."
-22
+ABAG's draft methodology also promotes socioeconomic equity by increasing the types of housing options available in the Bay Area metropolitan region with special significance placed on creating homes affordable to lower-income residents in cities "with high resource areas to promote socioeconomic mobility."22

 Significant portions of the Bay Area are rent-burdened and Berkeley is no exception.
 The definition of rent-burdened means that a household pays over 30% for rent.
 Households are considered severely rent-burdened if they pay over 50% for rent.
-The Urban Displacement Project tracked the rising rent burdens by households in Alameda County and found that a majority of extremely low income households are severely rent-burdened while over 75% of low-income and extremely low income households are rent-burdened.
-Almost half of low-income households are rent-burdened while a significant portion of moderate-income households are rent-burdened as well.23
+The Urban Displacement Project tracked the rising rent burdens by households in Alameda County and found that a majority of extremely low income households are severely rent-burdened while over 75% of low-income and extremely low income households are rent-burdened while a significant portion of moderate-income households are rent-burdened as well.23